 Beaulieu’s award winning team of education specialists offer a range of curriculum linked and made-to-measure programmes to suit the needs of your group.

 With a 13th century abbey, a Victorian styled stately home, a world famous motor museum and a unique wartime narrative - plus the nearby historic shipbuilding village of Buckler's Hard - there is an enviable range of learning opportunities on offer for KS 1 - 4 and SEN groups.

-With refreshed programmes to meet the needs of the modern curriculum, groups can cover their choice of History, Science, English, Maths, Design & Technology, Leisure & Tourism, Engineering and Art.
+With refreshed programmes to meet the needs of the modern curriculum, groups can cover their choice of History, Science, English, Maths, Design & Technology, Geography, Leisure & Tourism, Engineering and Art.
 Available learning facilities include a modern Lecture Theatre and purpose-built classroom.

 Please download or request our Education Brochure for full details of the following programmes:

 Practise and progress mathematical skills and demonstrate the application of numeracy to the motor vehicle.
 Museum-based activities investigate how cars work and include speed, forces, friction, data collection, analysis, measurement and symmetry.
 Other skills can be offered following discussion with Education staff before your visit.